Brownserve-UK/os-provisioning/macOS/README.md

 ## Scripts directory
 These directories contain any scripts that are used by Packer during the build either as provisioning steps or as files that get mounted via HTTP/floppy disk etc.
+These scripts get combined with the [common macOS scripts](scripts/) found in this directory during the build process.
+If you have 2 scripts with the same name then the OS specific script will be used (e.g. if you have `./macOS/scripts/homebrew.sh` and `./macOS/macOS_11/scripts/homebrew.sh` then the `macOS_11` version will be used)

 For details on what a specific script does then please check the script file itself.